 My varied background from the clinical ‘hands on’ and research work made me a big draw to the medical malpractice (defense) field which I work in today and truly enjoy.”

 Carpenter says one of her fondest memories at Shenandoah was meeting her husband, Jeffrey Carpenter ’86, in the dish room of the cafeteria.
-Jeffrey graduated with a Bachelor of Music in jazz performance and then went on to law school at St. Johns University in Queens, N.Y.
-He is currently the Chief Court Attorney for Nassau County Family Court on Long Island.
+Jeffrey graduated with a Bachelor of Music degree in jazz performance and then went on to law school at St. John’s University in Queens, N.Y.
+He is currently the chief court attorney for Nassau County Family Court on Long Island.

-The Carpenters have two sons, Shenandoah graduate Matthew ’12, ’13 and Evan, who is a current student at the university.
+The Carpenters have two sons, Shenandoah graduates Matthew ’12, ’13 and Evan ‘16.
 “I have seen the amazing changes that have occurred in the school, the campus and the city itself, which led to both of my sons wanting to attend SU.
 Honestly, there was no pressure put on them.
 They fell in love with SU and the city.
 Shenandoah was good to me, to my husband and both of my kids.”